 But the good news is that our bespoke event designers at Story have the experience and expertise to deliver high impact conferences in the new virtual and hybrid worlds.

 We work with our clients to select the most suitable virtual platform for the event, creating an engaging content plan which might include Q and A, breakout rooms or workshop sessions, team building activities and external keynote speakers.
-Our event team will then work with our clients to bring this content together and deliver the event seamlessly on the day itself.
+Our event team will then work with our clients to bring this content together and deliver the event seamlessly on the day/night/week itself.

 With an increasing focus on wellness and mental health this year, and as colleagues face continuing periods of social isolation and working from home, we do encourage clients to add in elements which support their teams’ mental wealth, where appropriate and possible.
-This was a key feature of the content that we created for a recent virtual festival for our client Thoughtworks, which had outstanding feedback of its impact on the attendees.
+This was a key feature of the content that we created for a recent virtual festival for our client Thoughtworks, which had outstanding feedback for its impact on the attendees.

 And, should you need any added extras to your event, we also offer a full conference support box including design and mailing services which include snacks, drinks and team building activity ingredients.